 Florida’s felons face unexpected obstacles before voting in 2020

-Tarshea Sanderson, who was released from prison in 2016, was looking forward to heading to the voting booth to cast a ballot.
+MIAMI -- Tarshea Sanderson, who was released from prison in 2016, was looking forward to heading to the voting booth to cast a ballot.

 She was one of 1.4 million ex-felons whose voting rights were restored after the passage of Amendment 4.
 But now, whether she can vote is in doubt because of a new bill passed by Gov. Ron DeSantis.